moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 ## 5. Remove any 1000 genomes variants not present in HRC imputed cohorts

-Firstly, retrieve a list of all the HRC panel variants from [here](#).
-Then for each chromosome we produce a list of common variants (should be most of them):
+We use the list of common SNPs derived above to intersect with 1000 genomes
+SNPs:

 ```
 Rscript \